watertightai/worktest-citations-pipeline/README.md

-# Citations Pipeline Worktest - Research Engineer
+# Citations Pipeline Work Test - Research Engineer

 ## Overview

-Can you predict which research paper will be more influential?
-Forecasting questions are a powerful way to assess how good the world model of llms are.
-In this worktest we want to understand if you can effectively write a data pipeline that helps generate such questions at scale.
+Can you predict which of two research papers will be more influential?
+Questions like this are a powerful way to evaluate an AI model's research taste.
+Your task is to create a data pipeline for generating such questions.

-**The challenge**: Given two arXiv papers with full text, can Claude predict which will have more citations?
-But here's the catch - you need to design this evaluation carefully.
-Include author names and the model just pattern-matches on "famous researcher = more citations."
-Your job is to create questions that require actual reasoning about research quality.
+**The challenge**: Given two arXiv papers, can Claude predict which will have more citations, only by reasoning on the quality of the papers?

-**What you'll build**: A complete pipeline from scraping arXiv papers → collecting citations → creating smart pairs → generating questions → evaluating multiple Claude models.
-The key test: does Sonnet 4 significantly outperform Haiku 3.5?
+**What you'll build**: A pipeline from scraping arXiv papers → collecting citations → matching papers to compare → generating questions → evaluating multiple Claude models.
+Does Sonnet 4 significantly outperform Haiku 3.5 on criteria like accuracy, brier score and AUROC?
 If not, your evaluation has problems.

-**Why this matters**: Building good evaluations is hard.
-Most fail because of spurious correlations, ambiguous questions, or low signal-to-noise.
-This worktest tests whether you can design a data pipeline that avoids these pitfalls.
+**Why this matters**: Building great AI evaluations involves reasoning about how to collect, clean and manipulate data so that you can use it to measure a specific skill.
+An easy way to build a bad evaluation, and to fail this test, is to mess up that process.
+Your task is to make good design choices and go through the cleaning and filtering work to produce high quality questions.
+See the section on 'Data and Question Quality.'

+**AI Use**: Using AI coding assistants is allowed, but you're being scored on code *concision* and data quality.
+Coding assistants can produce bloated code, and introduce bugs that mess up your data quality.
+Be warned!

+**Billing**: We'll reimburse you up to $250 Anthropic API credits by default, just send us a screenshot.
+If you want more, please reach out.

-**Time**: 8-12 hours | **Submit within**: 1 week
+**Time**: 8-12 hours

 **Full requirements**: See sections below for detailed instructions

 ---

-## What We're Testing

-- Data pipeline design
-- Critical thinking about spurious correlations
-- Understanding model scaling properties
-- Clear technical documentation
-- Ability to write clean, robust & understandable code

 ## Quick Start